Amjad-722/Amjad-722/README.md

 ###

 <div align="left">
-  <p>I specialize in crafting dynamic UIs with Next.js, React,  and I'm proficient in JavaScript and TypeScript.
+  <p>I specialize in crafting dynamic UIs with Next.js, React, and Svelte, and I'm proficient in JavaScript and TypeScript.
 I'm passionate about front-end development and have experience converting PSD and Figma designs to React and Next.js.
 I have 1 year of experience as a frontend web developer, and I can also work with TypeScript, HTML, CSS, JavaScript, and Tailwind CSS.</p>
 </div>

 ###